Russian Volunteer Corps: Affiliations

-RVC is a part of International Legion of the Defence Intelligence of Ukraine and is subordinate to Main Directorate of Intelligence.
+RVC is a part of International Legion of the Defence Intelligence of Ukraine and is subordinate to the Main Directorate of Intelligence.

-In October 2022, the RVC published its manifesto, identifying itself as "part of Ukraine's Armed Forces", although Ukrainian officials did not immediately comment.
-In March 2023, Ukraine denied involvement with the RVC and other armed groups that launched an assault into Russia from Ukraine.
-Ilya Ponomarev, political representative of the Freedom of Russia Legion, claimed the RVC has contacts with the Ukrainian military but operates in a "gray area".

 The Russian Volunteer Corp is part of the Civic Council, a Russian emigrant association that was founded in Warsaw.

 According to Ilya Ponomarev, the RVC took part in a press conference on 31 August 2022 with the Freedom of Russia Legion and the National Republican Army when they signed a joint declaration.
 He claimed that the RVC also agreed to join the agreement.